mailpratapr/CarND-Advanced-Lane-Lines/writeup_template.md

 * Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.

 ## First, I'll compute the camera calibration using chessboard images

+* Camera has been calibrated using chessboard images found on the camera_cal folder.
+* The number of corners in x axis and y axis are stored in the camera matrix array.
+* camera matrix is useful in undistorting the image.

+I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
+Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
+Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.

+I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
+I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result:

 ```python
 # import numpy as np
 import cv2